Why CPAP Therapy Can Change Your Life

 Type 2 Diabetes

-The repeated oxygen drops and stress hormones from sleep apnea cause insulin resistance — your body's cells stop responding properly to insulin.
-Studies show untreated moderate-to-severe sleep apnea increases your risk of developing type 2 diabetes by 30-40%, independent of weight.
+The repeated oxygen drops and stress hormones from sleep apnea cause insulin resistance.
+Your body's cells stop responding properly to insulin.
+Studies show untreated moderate-to-severe sleep apnea is associated with a 30-40% increased risk of developing type 2 diabetes, independent of weight.

 Mental Health